 Definition of MVP (Minimum Viable Product)

-An MVP (Minimum Viable Product) is a simplified version of the final product that includes only the core and essential features so it can be tested quickly and at low cost in the market or with target users.
-The goal of an MVP is to obtain real user feedback before making a full investment.
+An MVP (Minimum Viable Product) is a simplified version of a product that includes only its core and essential features, allowing it to be tested quickly and cost‑effectively in the market or with target users.
+The purpose of an MVP is to gather real user feedback before making a full investment in development.

 Importance of Building an MVP